MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-basics.md

 ---

-Now that you've familiarized yourself with bot activity handlers, let us see how bots behave differently depending on the conversation and the messages it receives or sends.
+Now that you've familiarized yourself with bot activity handlers, let's see how bots behave differently depending on the conversation and the messages it receives or sends.

 ## Next step